layilin/SP23-33852/_annotations/book1_draft2.md

 [place] 5.22n St. Domingo.
 Hispaniola, the island that includes the modern nations of Haiti and the Dominican Republic.

 5.22n *4 l. per C.* wt.
 Four pounds per hundredweight.
-A hundredweight (equivalent to 112 lbs) was a standard measure for commerce. £4 had the purchasing power of approximately 40 days of wages for a skilled tradesman (see: http://www.nationalarchives.gov.uk/currency-converter/)
+A hundredweight (equivalent to 112 lbs) was a standard measure for commerce. £4 had the purchasing power of approximately forty days of wages for a skilled tradesman (see http://www.nationalarchives.gov.uk/currency-converter/).

 [place] 5.22n East-Indies.
 The whole of Southeast Asia to the east of and including India.